tahzib-e-alindo/taskManager/README.md

 ## Setup
 1. Clone the repository (`https://github.com/tahzib-e-alindo/taskManager.git` ) or Download
-2. open cmd in taskManager Folder
+2. open powershell in taskManager Folder
 3. Go to Project directory using `cd taskmanager`
 4. Install dependencies using `pip install -r requirements.txt`
 5. Create a `.env` file and set your environment variables

-    1. `touch .env`
+    1. `New-Item -ItemType file -Name .env`

     2. Add Lines into .env -